madskristensen/FileDiffer/README.md

 There are also commands specific to the code editor.
 By right-clicking inside the code editor, you’ll get the following options for diffing:

 * Compare selection with clipboard
-* Compare active document with clipboard
+* Compare active file with clipboard
+* Compare active file with saved
-* Compare active document with file on disk
+* Compare active file with file on disk

 ![Context Menu](art/editor.png)